gbmhunter/blog/content/electronics/components/resistors/_index.md

 For any E-series range, this pattern is applied for every decade of resistance, e.g. between `\(1-10\Omega\)`, `\(10-100\Omega\)`, `\(100-1k\Omega\)` and so on. standard families of resistors will start at about `\(1\Omega\)` and continue up to `\(10-20M\Omega\)`.
 For values outside of this range you generally have to find specialist products (e.g. precision current measuring resistors) and pay a little more for them.

-{{% figure src="yageo-rc-series-thick-film-general-purpose-resistors-summary-table.png" width="900px" caption="Table showing the min. and max. resistances available in Yageo's RC family of general-purpose thick-film resistors[^bib-yageo-rc-family-product-page]." %}}
+{{% figure ref="fig-yageo-rc-series-thick-film-general-purpose-resistors-summary-table" src="_assets/yageo-rc-series-thick-film-general-purpose-resistors-summary-table.png" width="900px" caption="Table showing the min. and max. resistances available in Yageo's RC family of general-purpose thick-film resistors[^bib-yageo-rc-family-product-page]." %}}

 [The NinjaCalc Standard Resistance Finder calculator](https://ninja-calc.mbedded.ninja/calculators/electronics/basics/standard-resistance-finder), can easily find the closest E-series resistance to your desired resistance.

-{{% figure src="screenshot-ninjacalc-standard-resistance-finder-preferred-value-e6-e192-324.png" width="550" caption="NinjaCalc's 'Standard Resistance Finder' calculator showing the closest E-series values to a desired resistance of 10.3kΩ (with closest highest and closest lowest resistance)." %}}
+{{% figure ref="fig-screenshot-ninjacalc-standard-resistance-finder-preferred-value-e6-e192-324" src="_assets/screenshot-ninjacalc-standard-resistance-finder-preferred-value-e6-e192-324.png" width="550" caption="NinjaCalc's 'Standard Resistance Finder' calculator showing the closest E-series values to a desired resistance of 10.3kΩ (with closest highest and closest lowest resistance)." %}}

 See [Wikipedia - Preferred Number](https://en.wikipedia.org/wiki/Preferred_number) for more information on these series.